Battle of Caseros: Aftermath

 Survivors of the battle began to arrive at Buenos Aires at 11:00, announcing the devastating defeat.
 Immediately, the city had become leaderless, beginning a period of looting between different groups of vandals while the general Mansilla demonstrated his incapacity to contain them although he did allow troops from foreign fleets to enter the city in order to protect their own nations' citizens, diplomats, and properties.
 The looting continued until the day after the battle had already concluded.
 On the 5th of February, two days after the battle, at the request of foreign envoys, Urquiza ordered three battalions to establish order in the city.

-Battle of Caseros, Lithograph by Carlo Penuti, ca. 1852.

 15 days later, Urquiza arrived in the city, in a procession riding Rosas's own horse.
 Soon after, he was declared interim governor of Buenos Aires, by the position's previous holder, Vicente López y Planes.

 On top of the execution of the colonel Martiniano Chilavert and various other Rosistas who perished on the battlefield, all the survivors of the Regimiento Aquino were executed by firing squad without trial, and their bodies dangled from trees of the Palermo de San Benito, the previous home of Rosas, now occupied by his enemies.
 Later on, many of the members of the Rosista repression squads known as the Mazorca were tried and executed, including Ciriaco Cuitiño and Leandro Antonio Alén.
 Alén was the father of Leandro N. Alem, later radical caudillo, and the grandfather of Hipólito Yrigoyen, later president of Argentina.

 On top of forcing the resignation of Rosas, the battle placed the general Urquiza in a position of preeminence that had previously been held by Rosas.
 This allowed him to firmly reunite the disparate provinces under the central government and him as per the San Nicolás Agreement signed a few months after the battle, which called for a meeting of the General Constituent Assembly to write a new constitution the next year (the Argentine Constitution of 1853), the basis for the current constitution of Argentina.
 Nevertheless, the process of national unification would continue; civil wars would continue in the country until 1880.

+Schenoni offers a different perspective on the battle's immediate consequences for state formation.
+He treats Caseros as a major international defeat of the Confederation, stressing the participation of Brazilian and Uruguayan forces alongside Urquiza.
+Although the battle opened the way for constitutional reorganization, its immediate aftermath also brought renewed political fragmentation.
+Buenos Aires separated from the Argentine Confederation, and national unity remained fragile into the following decade.